 Windows 11 hides critical files and folders by default so that the user does not accidentally harm the system by deleting or editing them.
-There are times when you need to go along some path to the final or intermediate folder, but it is not there, since it is hidden.
-In addition, sometimes you need to delete a file in order to solve this or that problem, but this file is hidden and does not appear in File Explorer.
+Sometimes you need to go along some path to the final or intermediate folder, but it is not there since it is hidden.
+In addition, sometimes, you need to delete a file to solve this or that problem, but this file is hidden and does not appear in File Explorer.

-It is important to know that there are two types of hiding folders and files in Windows 11: regular hidden folders and protected system files.
-You can display one type, but you still cannot find what you need, since it will turn out to be a different type.
+It is essential to know that there are two types of hiding folders and files in Windows 11: regular hidden folders and protected system files.
+You can display one type, but you still cannot find what you need since it will be a different type.

 Show hidden files and folders in Windows 11

-This guide describes ways to show the display of hidden folders and files in Windows 11.
+This guide describes ways to display hidden folders and files in Windows 11.

 Through the conductor

-- Open File Explorer and click on the top of the four horizontal bars (layout and view options).
+- Open File Explorer and click on the top four horizontal bars (layout and view options).